agarnung/job-selector/README.md

 8. Validate the Solution: Ensure the selected alternative aligns with the initial problem and fulfills the requirements and goals.

 ### Benefit and Cost Criteria
-In this script, two types of criteria are used to evaluate job alternatives:
+In this script, two types of criteria are used to evaluate alternatives:

 * Benefit Criterion: Higher values are desirable.
 For example, higher salary, more vacation days, or greater learning opportunities.
 * Cost Criterion: Lower values are preferable.
 For example, shorter commute time, fewer working hours, or lower expenses.